Subscribe to this page via e-mail here - Subscribe

 In the great commission Jesus said that this would occur (Mk.
 16:17).
 Peter cast out demons (Acts 5:16).
 Philip cast out demons (Acts 8:7).
 Paul cast out demons (Acts 16:16-18; 19:12).

-Note: Casting out demons is not to be confused with the so-called "exorcism" of modern times.
-When Jesus and the apostles cast out demons, they left immediately.
-It was not prolonged for many days.
+Casting out demons is not to be confused with so-called "exorcisms" of modern times.
+When Jesus and the apostles cast out demons, those beings departed immediately.
+The event was not prolonged for many days.
 Demons did not come out of their victims as "frogs," "bats," or "green blood."
-Demons did not speak against Jesus as seen in the modern concept of demons, but were submissive and obedient to him.
+Demons did not argue or revile against Jesus and as seen in the modern depictions of demons, but rather were submissive and obedient.

 Demons do not exist in the world today